Laundry Bleaches – why do we use them ?

 For spot cleaning

-Mix 1 tablespoon (15 ml) of bleach in 1/4 cup (60 ml) of water.
+Mix one tablespoon household liquid bleach to one cup of cold water.
 If this is not enough for soaking your garment increase proportionately.
 Soak as usual for some time.
 Wash as usual.
-Donot wash this clothing along with coloured fabrics
+Do not wash this clothing along with coloured fabrics

 How to use oxygen bleach.

 You can mix oxygen bleach in water or sprinkle the product directly on the stain and dip the fabric in hot water.
 The clothes may have to be soaked in this bleach for some time as per the instructions on the package, if the stain is tough.
 Do a pretest in case you suspect that the colour of the fabric may run.